miles-nichols/Greateful-Gig-Personal-Proj/README.md

-# Greateful-Gig-Personal-Proj
-Personal project application to help spread gratitude.
+Personal Project.
+Greateful Gig is a full stack Intelij and Android Studio application with the purpose of spreading gratitude.